- Natural health practitioners consider Chaga Mushroom to be far superior to anything else in nature

 For centuries Traditional Chinese Medicine practitioners have used Chaga Mushroom for general health, longevity, beauty, and as a remedy for the most serious health conditions.
-In Asian culture, the Chaga Mushroom is referred to as the 'Mushroom of Immortality' used to support immunity, supporting the body's ability to eliminate toxins while also supporting the nervous system.
+In Asian culture, the Chaga Mushroom is referred to as the 'Mushroom of Immortality' used to support a healthy immune system response, supporting a healthy detox response while also supporting a healthy nervous system.
 Raw Chaga Mushroom is a wonderful source of Melanin supporting youthful looks and vibrant skin.
 The Chaga Mushroom is known for its wonderful antioxidant properties and supporting a healthy inflammation response.

 Today, the Chaga Mushroom is commonly used to support general health.
 Chaga Mushroom contains large amounts of phytonutrients and immune supporting compounds such as Beta Glycans and polysaccharides which may support the body's ability to set up cellular defenses.
 It has even been said that the Chaga Mushroom can balance metabolism and one's chi or vital energy levels.

-Raw Chaga Mushroom is 100% natural and harvested in the wild.
-It contain over 215 phytonutrients, has 25 to 50 times more SOD antioxidants than Agaricus, CoQ 10, vitamin C and wild blueberries, and is rated among the highest on the ORAC.
+Our raw, Chaga Mushroom is 100% natural and harvested in the wild.
+It contains over 215 phytonutrients, has 25 to 50 times more SOD antioxidants than Agaricus, CoQ 10, vitamin C and wild blueberries, and is rated among the highest on the ORAC.

 Some possible traditional uses of Raw Wildcrafted Chaga Mushroom Powder may include:

 - A source of immune supporting phytochemicals

 - A source of beta glucans, saponins, amino acids, betulinic acid, & natural minerals